Mutually Unbiased Bases in Composite Dimensions -- A Review: Rigorous results: Dimension six

 \subsubsection{The isolated matrix $S_{6}$}

-A Hadamard matrix is \emph{isolated} if it does not belong to any continuous family of Hadamard matrices; in other words, its \emph{defect }is equal to zero (cf. Appendix \ref{sec:Complex-Hadamard-matrices}).
+A Hadamard matrix is \emph{isolated} if it does not belong to any continuous family of Hadamard matrices.
+In particular, a Hadamard matrix with zero \emph{defect }must be isolated (cf. Appendix \ref{sec:Complex-Hadamard-matrices}).
 The only known isolated matrix of order six can be traced back to a construction by Butson \citep{butson62} in 1962 of order $2p$ matrices which contain only $p$-th roots of unity, when $p$ is prime.
 For $p=3$, the construction leads to a matrix consisting of third roots of unity only, namely

 where $\omega=e^{2\pi i/3}$.
-In some literature it is called the \emph{Tao matrix} since it had been written down explicitly in a paper by the author in 2004 \citep{tao04}.
+The matrix $S_6$ is also know as \emph{Tao's matrix}, displayed explicitly for the first time in a paper from 2004 \citep{tao04}.
 Other independent derivations of $S_{6}$ are based on symmetry conditions \citep{matolcsi+08} and or use product bases \citep{mcnulty12b} (see Sec.~\ref{subsec:product_bases}).

-\subsubsection{The three-parameter family $K_{6}^{(3)}$}
+\subsubsection{The three-parameter family $K^{(3)}_{6}$}

-The three-parameter family $K_{6}^{(3)}$ has been discovered by Karlsson in 2011 \citep{karlsson11}.
-Before describing it construction, is instructive to summarise the derivations of various one- and two-parameter families which are contained in the larger set $K_{6}^{(3)}$.
+The three-parameter family $K^{(3)}_{6}$ has been discovered by Karlsson in 2011 \citep{karlsson11}.
+Before describing its construction, it is instructive to summarise the derivations of various one- and two-parameter families which are contained in the larger set $K^{(3)}_{6}$.
 In general, constructions have been quite haphazard, with individual examples found and later extended or connected to one- and two-parameter families.